pantoniotti/georental/README.md

 To create a new travel for a rental, click on "Add Travel" in the rental line last column.

 In the "New Travel" page you can load the travel data from a csv file.
+You can use the files in the data folder.

 Click on "Load", select your csv file, then click on "Process".